ejtraderLabs/ejtraderRL/README.md

 agent.build_model()
 ```

+first release of the project is from komo135
-Start project thanks to  @komo135
+thanks to @komo135